samueloph/samueloph.github.io/content/blog/debian_curl_now_supports_http3/index.md

 Henrique Lima Melara \<charles>.

 # Changes since publication
+## 2026-04-02
+* Correct spelling of HTTP/3.
+* Add note to explain that curl is back to using OpenSSL: OpenSSL's HTTP/3 support matured sufficiently by October 2025, and curl 8.16.0-2 switched the Debian curl CLI back to the OpenSSL backend before the Trixie freeze.
+  Updated the OpenSSL challenge section, the "How it was done" section, and the breakages section to reflect this.
 ## 2025-03-08
 * Fix podman command, the previous one was not running all commands inside the container.
 * Change the podman command to use Debian testing instead of unstable.